Numichi/reactive-logger/README.md

 ### Log4j2 configuration

 When using Log4j2 you should 2 things.
 You have to deactivate Logback and import Log4j2 dependency.
-Configure log4j2.xml as required.
-But it is already a [configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html) of the logger library.

 Many documentation can be found on the internet ([here](https://www.callicoder.com/spring-boot-log4j-2-example/) and [here](https://www.baeldung.com/spring-boot-logging)) on how can you change from
 Logback to Log4j2.
-The articles mainly use XML configuration, so I presented an example with Gradle Kotlin DSL configuration.

 ```kotlin
 // Gradle Kotlin DSL